-As humans gobble through the earth’s resources, we release carbon dioxide into the atmosphere, warming the earth and harming our environment at a rate that is unprecedented and unsustainable.
-This is no longer hypothetical -- it’s happening.
+As humans consume more and more, we release carbon dioxide into the atmosphere, warming the earth and harming our environment at a rate that is unprecedented and unsustainable.
+This is no longer hypothetical — it’s happening.

-“Land use and land use change is a huge part of the climate change issue that people often forget about,” says Ollie Belton of Permanent Forests New Zealand, which links companies like Z Energy with landowners who have carbon credits to sell.
-Permanent Forests New Zealand manages about 10,000 hectares of permanent forest throughout the country.
+“Land use and land use change is a huge part of the climate change issue that people often forget about,” says Ollie Belton of Permanent Forests NZ, which links companies like Z Energy with landowners who have carbon credits to sell.
+PFNZ has around 11,000 hectares of permanent forest throughout the country on its portfolio.

-“It’s cool and it’s growing,” says Ollie of carbon offsetting through forestry.
+“Voluntary action is growing and that's great,” says Ollie of carbon offsetting through forestry.
 “People can see that there’s an opportunity to do this instead of clearing land for farming.”

 Z is one of the biggest players in the voluntary carbon offsetting space.
 They have bought into 20 forest schemes, with about half being pure native forests and half being a mixture of native and exotic trees, including Douglas fir, eucalyptus and Pinus radiata.

-With permanent forestry, the land is locked up and protected for a minimum of 50 years and the sole income derived from it is carbon offsets.
+With permanent forestry, the land is locked up and protected for 50 to 100 years and the sole income derived from it is carbon offsets.
 Once those units are bought, they are taken out of circulation, meaning that they cannot be used for compliance, says Ollie.

 The government’s Emissions Trading Scheme (ETS) is the main way New Zealand meets its obligations to reduce emissions.
 It puts a price on emissions and provides a financial incentive for businesses to reduce their impact, through cutting emissions or offsetting them.
 To offset them, a business must buy emission units, with each unit representing one metric tonne of carbon dioxide.

-Z Energy’s participation in Permanent Forests NZ is the largest single voluntary purchase of units from permanent forest sinks in New Zealand to date.
-“We are very intentionally going above and beyond our ETS obligation,” says Gerri Ward, Head of Community and Sustainability at Z.
+Z Energy’s initial contribution to permanent forests was the largest single voluntary purchase of units from permanent forest sinks in New Zealand.
+“We are very intentionally going above and beyond our ETS obligation,” says Camilla Read, Sustainability Champion at Z.